CrosSt-Chat/GoStreetBot/README.md

   - `CROSST_PASSWD`: A string that will be used to generate a _salt_, which acts as the unique identifier in Crosst.
   - `ADMIN_ID`: Your Telegram account UID.
   - `CROSST_CHANNEL`: The Crosst channel you to join with the bot.
+  - `SMMS_TOKEN`: The token obtained from sm.ms.
+You need to set this if you want to sync images.
 - Run `npm install && npm start`.
 - You are good to go.
 Receive and send messages via your bot, and watch the bot synchronize them to Crosst.